 A Life of Creating Art

 I work with the traditional Japanese woodblock print technique - "Mokuhanga".
-Since childhood I've loved art and making creative objects.
-I have a compulsion to create objects and speak with my heart and hands with the inherent beauty of materials and images.
-I feel very fortunate to benefit from the artisans of the past and the teachers and artists of the present so I can continue making my woodblock prints.
-I now recognise myself as an upholder of tradition in terms of techniques and materials, and strive with each new work to create something original and compelling.
+Since childhood I've loved all kinds of art and making creative objects.
+I have a compulsion to create art objects and speak with my heart and hands with the inherent beauty of materials and images.
+I also feel very fortunate to benefit from the discoveries made by artisans of the past and the teachers and artists of the present so I can continue making my woodblock prints.
+I recognise myself as an upholder of tradition in terms of techniques and materials, and strive with each new work to create something original and compelling.

 "My art is a response to my inner life of thoughts, emotions and experiences given form in visual language.
 It’s my way to show and share with the world some of my life experiences.
 Since an early age I’ve had a compulsion to make things and let them speak for me - sometimes things that can’t be put into words.. to speak with my hands and heart in pictures, make sense of the world, the strangeness, variety and beauty.
 My ideas and images change and develop often leaving behind what I had previously worked on..."

 "My works are all symbolic emotional landscapes and self-portraits in a sense, constructions of new worlds, playful or ironic imaginings for self-healing and sharing, and always I think are good ideas at the time and a challenge for myself to bring these new ideas to fruition."

 My Current Project: Ballarat Hakkei - The Eight Beautiful Views of Ballarat